Reut-Levenberg/Hackaton-project--Safe-Life-/README.md

 ## About The Project
 "Safe Life" identifies when an elderly person is in distress and calls for help.
 The system detects person fall, by a "pose detection" algorithm for identifying the movment of the human body.
-If the system detects a fall, it makes a phone contact with a predefine person: relative, staff member, etc.
+If the system detects a fall, it makes a phone contact with a predefine person: relative, staff member, etc.<br>
-For the phone contact,  we used the "twilio directory".
+For the phone contact,  we used the "twilio" library.

 An article about our project:
 http://ch7.io/ab5Pz